Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ls -ll
 ```

-### MIPI RTSP server
+### Different Targets - RTSP server
-This command will stream the live video feed from the camera to an rtsp server, on which other users can see the footage if they have access to the rtsp link.
+In this section, we will stream the live video feed from the camera to a different targets such as dp, rtsp, or file.
+For an rtsp server, other people can see the footage if they have access to the rtsp link.

 1. Type the command `sudo 01.mipi-rtsp.sh` to start rtsp server for MIPI captured images.
 Alternatively, you can enter the following command:
 ```
-smartcam --mipi -t rtsp
+smartcam --mipi -t rtsp -W 1920 -H 1080
 ```
 This will utilize the AR1335 camera or "mipi" device and stream via RTSP.
-You can specify the width and height of the monitor via `-w` and `-h` commands.
+You can specify the width and height of the monitor via `-W` and `-H` commands.
 Otherwise, it will default to 1920 x 1080.

 2. After running the script, the following message will appear:
 <img src="/images/rtsp stream.JPG">